bevry-archive/sponsored/README.md

 The primary way we have funded our open-source development has been:

 1. Unsustainably using our unrelated consulting profits - unsustainable, as the business model is a misplaced loss leader, loss leaders only work if the project is a product
-2. Relying on donations, which are provided with no expectation of reward - reliable way to cover expenses ($50/month over years)
+2. Relying on donations from individuals, which are provided with no expectation of reward - reliable way to cover expenses through low tiers ($50/total/month over years)
-3. Relying on sponsorship, which are provided with the reimbursement through various reward schemes (usually exposure, however mechandise is another example) - sporadic way of funding development ($2000/month over a few months)
+3. Relying on sponsorship from companies, which are provided with reimbursement through various reward schemes (usually exposure, however mechandise is another example) - sporadic way of funding development through high tiers ($2000/total/month over a few months then a large gap)

 Donations work off the intrinisic motivation of the donators ideology - socialism, altruisim, pay it forward, free culture, etc.